 - Eligibility criteria.
-Take a look at the required eligibility for a lender so that you can focus only on lenders you’re likely to qualify for.
+Take a look at the required eligibility for a lender so that you can focus on the lenders you’re more likely to qualify for.

 - Secured or unsecured.
 Whether you’ll need to offer something as collateral could affect your decision.